- Defining the concept

 - Internet connections are more readily available, faster and more reliable.

-- When we started our spreadsheet in 2004. browsers were slow and it was tough to make it cross-platform.
-This recent revamp with jQuery is day & night
+- When we started our spreadsheet in 2004, browsers were slow and it was tough to make it cross-platform.
+This recent revamp with jQuery is a day and night contrast.

 - MapServer vs GoogleMaps/OpenStreetMaps is another example where things have become so much easier.

-- jQuery Mobile + modern handsets is a walk in the park compared to supporting WAP phones!
+- Responsive web design with the Bootstrap framework is an advance from jQuery Mobile + modern handsets, which were a walk in the park compared to supporting WAP phones.

 - We tried to add WebDAV support several years ago.
 It worked but it was so slow that it was barely usable.
 Now, we are back with eZ Components's implementation of WebDAV